anamikapatel0120/Event_Management/README.md

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+# Event Management App

+This is a web application for planning, organizing, and managing events.
+Users can browse upcoming events, register, and Organizer can create and manage their own events through a user-friendly interface.

+## Features

+- View a list of upcoming events
+- Create, update, and delete events
+- User registration and login
+- Password Reset Link
+- Role-based access for organizers, and attendees
+- Search and filter events
+- Stats for organizers
+- Responsive design for desktop and mobile

+## Tech Stack

+### Frontend
+- React.js
+- HTML, CSS
+- Axios for API communication

+### Backend (optional)
+- Node.js with Express
+- PostgreSQL
+- JWT for user authentication